KillerDucks/WebXO/README.md

 The server can be installed locally (not recommended) or in a docker container (highly recommended).

 ## Install Script
 This method is not recommended as the server uses a Dynamic Library which means installing it to your ``/usr/local/lib`` and setting your ``LD_LIBRARY_PATH`` to reach the `so` file.
-This can lead to a broken system if not done correctly (this is not my fault so dont expect an issue regarding this to be resolved).
+This can lead to a broken system if not done correctly (this is not my fault so don't expect an issue regarding this to be resolved).

 Below is the manual way to install the Lib and make the files however there is now an install script which is all these commands in one file **without** that does not perform any type of checking and is located in the root of the project at ``/<ProjectPath>/INSTALL.sh``